dhruvik-patel/image-description/README.md

-Image Description refers to the process of generating meaningful description from images based on objects and activities detected in the images.
+Image Description refers to the process of generating meaningful descriptions from images based on objects and activities detected in the images.